Guill3TR/Process-Mining-and-Exploratory-Data-Analysis/README.md

 # Process-Mining-and-Exploratory-Data-Analysis
-Process Mining and EDA Projects
+--> Process Mining using the PM4PY library, on a dataset of patients from a medical centre.
+--> Exploratory Data Analysis.